Carlos Batara – Immigration Lawyer header image

 Strategic Preparation In Advance Preserves Brazilian Green Card Victory

 Elizabeth agreed to an alternative plan.
-She would file an immigration visa petition for her brothers, one apiece.
+After more thought, she would file an immigration visa petition for her brothers, one apiece.

-Based on experience as a lawyer for Brazilian immigrants in Riverside, San Bernardino, and Hemet, as well as San Diego, Carlos emphasized the tactical importance of her filing might make a significant difference in the future for them.
+Based on experience as a Brazilian immigration lawyer in Riverside, San Bernardino, and Hemet, as well as San Diego, Carlos emphasized the tactical importance of her filing might make a significant difference in the future for them.

 Because Elizabeth had already filed an immigrant relative petition for her mother, Carlos highlighted the potential strategic advantage.